 Have you already subscribed to our mailing-list, if not please click here as it just takes few seconds to join it.

 Want to keep up on our latest posts?
 Please click here to subscribe to our mailing list if you have not already.
 We only email post updates.
-You can also follow us on twitter at @webrtcHacks for blog updates and news of technical WebRTC topics or our individual feeds @chadwallacehart, @reidstidolph, and @victorpascual.
+You can also follow us on twitter at @webrtcHacks for blog updates and news of technical WebRTC topics or our individual feeds @chadwallacehart, @reidstidolph, @victorpascual and @tsahil.